remoteintech/remote-jobs/company-profiles/aivitex.md

 ## Company blurb

-[AIVITEX][1] offers a new dimension for video customer support powered by AI and AR.
+[AIVITEX][1] offers a new dimension for customer support - with AI/AR supported video calls.

 We’re on the lookout for skilled, collaborative, and passionate people who are excited about AI/AR powered video calls for outstanding remote support.

 ## Company size

-5+ team members
+6 team members

 ## Remote status

 Remote only for now.
-We plan to open an office in Berlin in the future.
+We plan to open an office in Berlin/Germany in the future.

 ## Region

-Germany, Europe
+Germany, European Union

 ## Company technologies